 The School Leader will serve as the in-house expert who will coordinate the ongoing training of Ivy Classical Academy's teachers to interpret and improve student assessment results.
 The School Leader will regularly attend trainings in preparation for proper analysis.
-He or she will continuously analyze student performance data and meet with teachers to review data and create plans and strategies to improve teaching instruction and student outcomes at all levels of achievement.
+He or she will continuously analyze student performance data and meet with teachers to review data and create plans and strategies to improve students at all levels of achievement.